-Also, feel free to reach out to me at any time at firstname.lastname@example.org, and share your thoughts, questions, fears, and attitudes on this topic.
-I will share more of my thoughts and our plans on this blog, and I would be happy to research questions people have on climate change.
+Also, feel free to reach out to us at any time at firstname.lastname@example.org, and share your thoughts, questions, fears, and attitudes on this topic.
 As we tackle the challenge of climate change together, rural communities will be at the center of our work.

 Feature photo: We believe soil health can play an even larger role than bioenergy in building a healthier climate and retaining our agriculture productivity.
 Our rich soils can act as a carbon sink by restoring soil health and topsoil.
 The pictured soil, in southern Kansas, is held together with cover crop roots.
 Cover cropping is just one effort in the most recent farm bill to expand work in this area. | Photo by Rhea Landholm